Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Kia Optima Insurance
+How to Find the Best Cheap Kia Optima Insurance

-- You may be able to save as much as $150 per year just by shopping early and online
+- You may be able to save as much as $150 per year just by quoting early and online

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.